Have a Merry Retro Christmas

 Below each front door I placed a ”Get Your Jingle On” Doormat.
 I love the vibrant red color, and the style of writing continues the retro feel of the porch decor.
 These doormats are perfect for welcoming all of our guests this season, and may even encourage the big guy himself to enter through the front door rather than down the chimney this year.

 Between the two-story height of our porch and the five stairs leading up to the porch, getting the scale right when decorating our porch for the holidays can be a challenge.
 I really wanted to incorporate the Christmas Tree Galvanized Tin Candleholders, but when I sat them on the stairs they just looked too small.

 Instead, I grabbed four of my red lanterns from the garage and placed the tin candleholders inside atop blocks of wood wrapped in faux-pine greenery.

 In order to give the tin candleholders a bit more of a retro feel, I painted the inside of each teal and added just a bit of teal paint to the front around each Christmas tree cutout.
 This pop of teal provides a perfect contrast to the red lanterns and looks especially great when the Flameless LED Tea Light Candles are aglow at night.

 Finally, I wrapped each small Christmas trees in two strands of Retro Felt Pom Pom Garland.

-The vibrant colors of the pom poms tie the entire porch together, and the garland helps to complete the simple, vintage modern Christmas look that I was after.
+The vibrant colors of the pom poms tie the entire porch together, and the garland helps to complete the simple, retro Christmas look that I was after.